 Structure and Functions of the Muscles of the Larynx

-In infants, larynx is a conical space with soft and compressible cartilages situated a bit higher against C3 or C4 vertebrae and reaches C1 or C2 while swallowing.
+In infants, the larynx is a conical space with soft and compressible cartilages situated a bit higher against the C3 or C4 vertebrae and reaches C1 or C2 while swallowing.

-- Protection of the lower airways (preventing large foreign body to pass into lungs)
+- Protects the lower airways (prevents large foreign bodies from reaching the lungs)

-- Production of voice with assistance of the lips, tongue, palate and pharynx
+- Produces voice with assistance from the lips, tongue, palate and pharynx

-- Respiration / Breathing (controlling the air column and amount of the air passing through it)
+- Assists in Respiration / Breathing (controls the air column and the amount of air that passes through it)

 - Fixation of the chest while climbing, pulling and digging

-The larynx forms the inlet of the airways and is exposed to bacteria and viruses leading to various infections.
-Even trauma can lead to disturbance of laryngotracheal anatomy and physiology.
+The larynx creates an inlet to the airways and is exposed to bacteria and viruses leading to a number of infections.
+Even trauma can lead to the disturbance of laryngotracheal anatomy and physiology.

-Road traffic accidents, direct blow to the neck, strangulation, penetrating injuries, and gunshot wounds can lead to trauma to the larynx.
+Road traffic accidents, a direct blow to the neck, strangulation, penetrating injuries, and gunshot wounds can cause injury to the larynx.

-Laryngo-tracheal trauma can be suspected if the following signs and symptoms are present after a trauma episode:
+Laryngo-tracheal trauma should be suspected if the following signs and symptoms are present after a traumatic episode:

-- Painful or difficulty in swallowing with aspiration of food particles
+- Pain or difficulty in swallowing as well as aspiration of food particles

 - Dyspnea with or without stridor

-- Bruises on the neck skin with or without tenderness on palpation
+- Bruises on the neck’s skin with or without tenderness on palpation

-- Displacement of cartilages due to fracture with or without bony crepitus
+- Displacement of cartilages due to fracture with or without the bony crepitus

-Laryngeal edema, hematoma or mucosal tear with asymmetry of the glottis or laryngeal inlet revealed on the laryngoscopy confirms the trauma.
+Laryngeal edema, hematoma or mucosal tear with asymmetry of the glottis or laryngeal inlet revealed after a laryngoscopy confirms the trauma.

-Management: Patient in emergency with respiratory distress should be evaluated and managed according to the severity of the disturbance.
-Humidification and nebulization with steroids and bronchodilators improves the edema and swelling along with the respiratory distress.
+Management: A patient in an emergency suffering from respiratory distress should be evaluated and managed depending on the severity of the disturbance.
+Humidification and nebulization with steroids and bronchodilators relieve edema and swelling along with the respiratory distress.

-If respiratory distress is not improved, the airway is secured, but not by endotracheal intubation as it may be difficult and hazardous, rather tracheostomy is done.
-Later when patient becomes stable in 3-4 days, open reduction of the fractures is done and mucosal tears are repaired by catgut.
-Normal anatomy is restored by repositioning of structures using various techniques by the ENT surgeon.
+If respiratory distress does not improve, the airway is secured, but not by endotracheal intubation, as it may be difficult and hazardous, instead, tracheostomy is done.
+Later when the patient becomes stable in 3-4 days, open reduction of the fractures is done and mucosal tears are repaired by catgut.
+Normal anatomy is restored by repositioning of the structures using various techniques by the ENT surgeon.

 Broad spectrum antibiotics with good upper respiratory tract cover, like clarithromycin, amoxicillin or cephalosporin, are given to prevent perichondritis and cartilage necrosis.

 Acute inflammation of larynx can be infectious or non-infectious.
 Infection is usually viral initially, but soon, bacterial invasion occurs.
-Inflammation occurs producing fever, hoarseness, pain, or irritating cough, which is increased at night along with dry throat and malaise.
-Common bacteria are S. penumoiae, H. influenza, S. aureus and streptococci.
+Inflammation occurs resulting in fever, hoarseness, pain, or an irritating cough, which worsens at night along with a dry throat and malaise.
+Common bacterias are S. penumoiae, H. influenza, S. aureus and streptococci.

 Management: Nebulization with steam and steroids improves the edema.
-Voice rest and avoiding irritants like smoke along with cough suppressants and pain killers improves discomfort.
-If productive cough starts along with fever, antibiotic cover is given.
+Voice rest and avoiding irritants like smoke along with cough suppressants and pain-killers relieve the discomfort.
+If a productive cough starts along with a fever, antibiotic medication is given.

-After recurrent infections of the larynx, vocal cords and surrounding structures become constantly inflamed.
-Repeated infections of the pharynx, exposure to dust, fumes, smoke, or vocal abuse can predispose to chronic inflammation.
-Patient usually complaints of hoarseness, dry cough, constant hawking and pain in throat.
-Local examination shows dull red, rounded vocal cords with viscid mucous around it.
+After recurrent infections of the larynx, vocal cords and the surrounding structures become constantly inflamed.
+Repeated infections of the pharynx, exposure to dust, fumes, smoke, or vocal abuse can predispose humans to chronic inflammation.
+Usually, patients usually complain of hoarseness, dry coughs, constant hawking and pain in the throat.
+Local examination shows dull red, rounded vocal cords with viscid mucous around them.

 Management: Avoiding irritants, voice rest, speech therapy, steam inhalation and expectorants are given to relieve the symptoms.
-Antibiotic cover is given for 7-10 days against the infection.
+Antibiotic treatment is given for 7-10 days to protect against infections.

 In smokers, usually in response to smoke exposure.
 It can lead to laryngitis.

-Acute inflammation of the epiglottis and surrounding structures in the supraglottic space is more serious and sudden in onset than laryngitis, mostly affecting children of 2 – 7 years.
+Acute inflammation of the epiglottis and surrounding structures in the supraglottic space is more life-threatening and sudden on onset than laryngitis, mostly affecting children who are aged 2 – 7 years.
 H. influenza is the culprit in children.
-Patients present with dysphagia and sore throat along with dyspnea with or without stridor.
+Patients present with dysphagia and sore throat along with dyspnea, with or without stridor.

-Examination of the oral cavity and laryngoscopy reveals edema and congestion of supraglottic structures.
+Examination of the oral cavity and laryngoscopy reveals edema and congestion of the supraglottic structures.
 Physical examination is usually avoided as it may precipitate obstruction of the airway.
 It can be done in an ICU setup.
-Thumb sign on a neck x-ray (lateral view) confirms the diagnosis.
-Culture of the throat swab and blood culture can also be helpful.
+A thumb sign on a neck x-ray (lateral view) confirms the diagnosis.
+A throat swab and blood culture can also be helpful.

-Management: Hospitalization can be considered according to the severity of the disease.
+Management: Hospitalization can be considered depending on the severity of the disease.
 Antibiotics like ampicillin or third generation cephalosporin are effective against H. influenza.
 Dexamethasone or hydrocortisone is given to relieve edema and inflammation.
 Oxygen inhalation and nebulization along with increased hydration is recommended.

-Inflammation of the larynx, trachea and bronchi is mostly viral (Parainfluenza virus) affecting children up to 3 years.
-Patients complaint of flu-like symptoms and a characteristic barking cough with stridor.
+Inflammation of the larynx, trachea and bronchi is mostly viral (Parainfluenza virus), affecting children aged up to 3 years.
+Patients complain of flu-like symptoms and a characteristic barking cough accompanied by stridor.

-Presence of the steeple sign supports a diagnosis of croup.
+The presence of the steeple sign indicates possible diagnosis of croup.

-Management: Patient comes to emergency with barking cough.
-Nebulization with adrenaline, normal saline and bronchodilator is done to relieve the distress.
+Management: Patients comes into the emergency room presenting with a barking cough.
+Nebulization with adrenaline, normal saline and bronchodilator are all actions taken to relieve the distress.
 After hospitalization, steroids like hydrocortisone are given along with antibiotics.
-Tracheostomy is considered if respiratory distress worsens.
+Tracheostomy is considered if the respiratory distress worsens.

 Formation of pseudomembranes over the larynx, pharynx and tonsils is caused by infection of the C. diphtheriae.
 Its exotoxins can also cause myocarditis.
-Patient presents with sore throat, malaise, low grade fever, croupy cough, dyspnea and stridor.
+A Patient presents with sore throat, malaise, a low-grade fever, croupy cough, dyspnea and stridor.
 On examination, whitish membranes are observed over the throat and larynx.
-Lymphadenopathy leading to bull neck is characteristic of this disease.
+Lymphadenopathy leading to a bull’s neck appearance is a characteristic of this disease.

-Management: Complete bed rest with antibiotic cover and antitoxin treats the disease in 2-4 weeks.
+Management: Complete bed rest, antibiotic prescription and antitoxins treat the disease in 2-4 weeks.
 Benzyl penicillin is the antibiotic of choice.
-Diphtheria antitoxin 20,000 to 100,000 units I.V in normal saline drip for 5 days is recommended.
+Diphtheria antitoxin 20,000 to 100,000 units I.V in a normal saline drip for 5 days is recommended.

 Other infections of the larynx secondary to diseases:

-Larynx is infected in other disease states like tuberculosis, lupus erythmatosus, syphilis, leprosy and scleroderma.
+the larynx is infected by other disease states like tuberculosis, lupus erythematosus, syphilis, leprosy and scleroderma.

 Congenital Lesions of the Larynx

-Excessive flaccidity of the supraglottic larynx which leads to sucked in position during inspiration thus producing stridor.
+Excessive flaccidity of the supraglottic larynx leads it to be sucked out of position during inspiration thus producing stridor.
 This condition manifests at birth and disappears after 2 years of age.
-Laryngoscopy confirms the diagnosis.
+A laryngoscopy confirms the diagnosis.

-Incomplete recanalization of the larynx produces congenital weak cry and airway obstruction.
-Thin webs can be cut through knife or CO2 laser.
-Thick webs need excision and placement of dilators.
+Incomplete recanalization of the larynx produces a congenital weak cry and airway obstruction.
+Thin webs can be cut using a scalpel or CO2 laser.
+Thick webs need excision and placement of the dilators.